Ismailco/Ismailco/README.md

 <br />

 # About Me 👋
 Hi there!
-I’m a full-stack developer and entrepreneur passionate about building meaningful technology 🚀.
+I’m a full-stack developer building meaningful technology 🚀.

 My journey into tech wasn’t conventional—I started in philosophy 🧠, exploring life’s big questions, before discovering the creative potential of coding in 2018 💻.
 Since then, I’ve gained expertise in:
 - 🛠️ **Frameworks & Tools**: Ruby on Rails, React, Next.js, and Tailwind CSS
 - 🌐 **Backend Technologies**: Node.js, NestJS, and PostgreSQL
 - 🔄 **Agile & Scrum Methodologies**

-Life hasn’t been without challenges.
-Depression, social anxiety, and setbacks like dropping out of college and facing rejections tested me 😔.
-But each step taught me resilience, humility, and the value of continuous learning 💪.

 ### Currently, I’m:
 - 🌟 Building a healthcare SaaS platform to transform how clinics and doctors manage operations